martypdx/callback.js/README.md

 	f(input, cb)

-For functions that have no input arguments, or more than one argument, see `add` and `with`.
+For functions that have no input arguments, or more than one argument, see `pass` and `add`.

 ## then ( [f1, [f2, [...]],] cb )